 The Great Labor Day Chill

 It’s my last hour at my folks’ house in Portland and I wanted to check in before I headed off to our cabin on the lake.
-Although I have missed being part of the action back home, I think I’m glad that I’m here rather than in the midst of the fray, but I can
+Although I have missed being part of the action back home, I think I’m glad that I’m here rather than in the midst of the fray, but I can thank the photobloggers for making me feel like I had a taste of the more positive things going on back home.

 -